-Caffeine can cause the release of the “fight or flight” hormone Adrenaline, and that can trigger things such as Anxiety and Nervousness.
+Caffeine can cause the release of the “fight or flight” hormone Adrenaline.

-Although Caffeine is good for boosting energy levels, it can also trigger fatigue and drops in energy levels after the effects have worn off.
+Although Caffeine is good for boosting gym sessions, it is believed that it could also trigger fatigue and drops in energy levels after the effects have worn off.

-Caffeine is also well known for keeping you awake if taken too close to bedtime.
+Caffeine could also keep you awake if taken too close to bedtime.
 While this can be useful for a late night study session or nightshift, it’s far from ideal if you’re just looking to get some restful sleep.

 According to one study, the amount of time that Caffeine can have an effect in your body varies from person to person – and as drastically as one-and-a-half hours to nine hours.